HinaKhan94/palpicker/README.md

 <img src="https://res.cloudinary.com/dsypcsyiy/image/upload/v1699609000/logicflow_hgjmvq.png" width="60%">

-A `User` Model is provided by Django, and a `Logentry Model` stores the details of each Post that a user makes, a user can add many posts.
+A `User` Model is provided by Django, and a `Post Model` stores the details of each Post that a user makes, a user can add many posts.

+A `Request` Model stores requests made by users for different Offers, a user can make multiple requests.

+A `Contact` model stores contact information of registered and unregistered users.

 A '`UserProfile` Model was also created but due to the repitition of the data, all instances of userprofile model was removed from the code.